geeofree/geeofree/src/notes/computer-systems/1-ComputerArchitecture.md

 * **Data Type** the representation of a data *ie.* *integer*, *float*, *char*
 * **Addressing Mode** identifies operands in a computer.

-There are also two classifications of instruction sets, namely:
+ISAs can also be classified into two categories, namely:

 #### Complex Instruction Set Computer (RISC)